nerboda/easy_breadcrumbs/README.md

 ## Road Map

-* Change anchor text for Edit/New views to read like "New Contact" instead of just "New"
+* Add configuration for showing individual resource name/title as breadcrumb (e.g. "Ada Lovelace") anchor text rather than resource type name (e.g. "Contact")
 * Add integration tests that simulate a user navigating to a specific page within a sinatra app and verify the proper html exists within the html response (for both Classic and Modular style apps).

 That should be enough to bump the version to 1.0.